 The department also has connections to the Oryza Foundation for Asian Performing Arts and Creative Coalition.

-Study contemporary dance at Unitec and you’ll practice your skills in our three large dance studios.
-Each year, you can showcase your talents in several live performances at various locations, including Unitec's own dance studio theatre.
+Our contemporary dance facilities at Unitec include three large dance studios.
+As a student, you’ll practice in these studios and showcase your talents each year in several live performances at various locations, including Unitec's own dance studio theatre.

 As a dance student you’ll also have access to some of the cameras, lighting, and sound equipment from the Screen Department.

 To join Unitec's Bachelor of Performing and Screen Arts (Contemporary Dance), you'll need to have an audition.
-Auditions usually take place over Labour Day weekend and we let you know how to prepare for it a couple of weeks in advance.
+Auditions usually take place around late October and we let you know how to prepare for it a couple of weeks in advance.